pgreendale/MC2-PWR/README.md

 * Parts are ordered from Reichelt, a BOM is included in files.

 # Disclaimer
-This project was designed for sophisticated build.
+This project was designed for experienced build.
 Especially the installation the transformer requires educated building of line powered electronics.
 To keep things safe, I recommend extra fusing the transformer against overheating and overcurrent on the primary side.
-Building and operating is done on own risk!
+Building and operating is done on your own risk!

+Please check the supply under load (take i.E. 10W 12V Lightbulbs from cars etc. one from gnd to +12V and one from gnd to -12V)  first before connecting any Eurorack modules to it.

 # Else
 License GPL v.3